 - How do I contact Council Services?

-Because the agenda for a Council meeting is ever-changing, the actual agenda for a meeting is not final until 5 p.m. on the Friday immediately prior to the Council meeting.
-At the meeting, copies of the agenda can be found just inside the north entrance to the Council Chambers.
-Also, you can call 768-4777 to hear a recorded message of the Council meeting agenda or you can access the City Council web site and click on Find Legislation, Meetings, Agendas.
+Because the agenda for a Council meeting is ever-changing, the actual agenda for a meeting is not final until 72 hours prior to a meeting, which is typically 5 p.m. on the Friday immediately prior to the Council meeting.
+At the meeting, copies of the agenda can be found just inside the entrance to the Council Chambers.
+Also, you can access the City Council agenda from our web site by accessing the calendar on .

 How can I get a copy of a bill?